Your RAG Pipeline is Probably Overkill

 Failure modes differ by model family

-Interestingly, model families fail in different ways.
-Claude hallucinates the least — but this comes with a trade-off.
+Model families fail in different ways.
+Claude hallucinates the least, but this comes with a trade-off.

 Experiment 3: Long conversational QA

-For a more realistic test, the Chroma team used the LongMemEval dataset — 306 chat-based questions averaging ~113k tokens of context, compared against focused prompts with only ~300 tokens of relevant context.
+For a more realistic test, the Chroma team used the LongMemEval dataset: 306 chat-based questions averaging ~113k tokens of context, compared against focused prompts with only ~300 tokens of relevant context.
+Questions span several types — single-session preference, temporal reasoning, knowledge update, multi-session, and more — which matters because full-context performance isn’t uniform across them.

 Claude refuses to answer when in doubt.
 Is this good or bad?
 It reduces hallucination but also reduces recall.